 If any of this mental deficiency arose only after the marriage it will not void the marriage.

-The unsoundness of mind need not be absolute idiocy, but could be weakness of understanding.
+The unsoundness of the mind need not be absolute idiocy but could be a weakness of understanding.

 According to Section 5 (1) (c)of the Matrimonial Causes Act 1970, the marriage is voidable where at the time of its celebration either party was suffering from a venereal disease in a communicable form.
 If it cannot be shown that the party in question was suffering from the disease at the time of the marriage, the disease would not constitute a ground for nullity.

-The party alleging the venereal disease in communicable form may prove it in various was including the calling of medical evidence.
+The party alleging the venereal disease in communicable form may prove it in various ways including the calling of medical evidence.

-By virtue of, where at the time the marriage was celebrated the wife was pregnant by a person other than the husband, the marriage will be voidable at the option of the husband.
+By virtue of the Act, where at the time the marriage was celebrated the wife was pregnant by a person other than the husband, the marriage will be voidable at the option of the husband.

-By virtue of Section 35 (c) of the Matrimonial Causes Act 1970, the wife so pregnant cannot obtain a decree of nullity on the ground of her pregnancy.
+By virtue of Section 5 (1) (d) of the Matrimonial Causes Act 1970, the wife so pregnant cannot obtain a decree of nullity on the ground of her pregnancy.
 But where the petitioner had knowledge of the pregnancy at the time of the marriage as this would amount to an approbation of that.

 Moreso, the Court will refuse a decree where the petitioner with full knowledge of the fact and without just cause allows his right to lapse.

-By virtue of Section 37 of the Matrimonial Causes Act 1970, three further restrictions was imposed on the granting of a decree of nullity in respect of marriages which are voidable by reason of insanity, venereal disease or pregnancy at the time of marriage.
+By virtue of Section 37 of the Matrimonial Causes Act 1970, three further restrictions are imposed on the granting of a decree of nullity in respect of marriages which are voidable by reason of insanity, venerable disease or pregnancy at the time of marriage.

-In conclusion, the ceremony of marriage must be strictly proved in proceedings for the annulment of marriage in Nigeria.
+In conclusion, the existence of a marriage must be strictly proved in proceedings for the annulment of marriage in Nigeria.